JoshuaKGoldberg/Goldblog/content/blog/nature-individuality-empowerment/index.md

 Systems of people are just that: _systems_ of _people_.
 A system has well-defined inputs and outputs.
 A team makes decisions because it's been given a set of goals to reach and resources to work with.
-Each person on that team is motivated by their own career incentives, personal goals, and past experiences.
+Each person on that team is motivated by their own career incentives, goals to reach, and past experiences.

 When a team process gives a result you don't agree with -a feature backlogged; an investigation cut short; whatever- that doesn't have to be the end of the story.
 Talk to the people involved in the process to learn why they came to that conclusion.